 - Contact agencies specializing in oversight.
 After calling law enforcement, consider contacting your state attorney general’s office, the FBI, the FTC and the Better Business Bureau.
 With this information, these agencies can better serve and protect America’s consumers.

 - Talk about it with family and friends.
 As scammers evolve their tactics, it’s important to help others stay informed.
-“Don’t be ashamed of what happened,” explains Hill.
+“Don’t be ashamed of what happened,” Hill says.
 “Share your stories with others.
 Scammers often rely on the shame and guilt of those they scam and it becomes easier for them to perpetuate their lie.
 So, if you’ve been scammed, you are now in the position of power to stop them by sharing their tactics.”

 How to spot a legitimate loan company